A5b84/status-effect-bars/README.md

 # Status Effect Bars

-A client-side [Fabric](https://fabricmc.net/) mod that adds small configurable bars to the status effects HUD to show their remaining duration.
+A client-side [Fabric](https://fabricmc.net/) mod that adds small customizable bars to the status effects overlay and in the inventory to show the remaining duration of effects.

+Features:
+- Cute little bars
+- Config screen to edit colors and bar positions
+- Bars can be hidden automatically in some specific cases to reduce clutter (e.g. beacon effects and effects with very long durations)

 Requires [Cloth Config].
 The config screen can be accessed using Mod Menu ([CurseForge](https://www.curseforge.com/minecraft/mc-mods/modmenu) / [Modrinth](https://modrinth.com/mod/modmenu)).

-Features:
-- Cute little bars
-- Customizable colors and position
-- Bars can be hidden is some specific cases to reduce clutter (e.g. beacon effects and very long effects)

-TODO:
-- Icon
-- Replace padding option with width
-- Bars in inventory screen (disableable)

 ## Credits
 - Potentially inspired by [SkyUI](https://www.nexusmods.com/skyrim/mods/3863)'s active effects HUD